ASTR 1210 (O'Connell) Study Guide

 though a large telescope.
 It is a large blob, broken up into smaller

 near point-like units.
 Click on the image for a

-adaptive optics can be used.
+for atmospheric blurring, can be used.
 Or, telescopes can be placed

 in space (where there's no atmosphere), though this is much